Stratus3D/asdf-lua/README.md

 ### Linux Readline

 If you are installing Lua 5.4.x or greater on linux by default Lua will be compiled without readline.
 You can override this behavior by setting `ASDF_LUA_LINUX_READLINE=1` before running `asdf install`.
+See this thread for the details - http://lua-users.org/lists/lua-l/2020-07/msg00363.html

 ## Development